 If a face shield is provided with a full face helmet, then this face shield must resist penetration by small particles.
 A sharp lead pellet of a specified weight is directed into the face shield at a specified velocity.
 The pellet must not penetrate into the helmet interior.

-For auto racing helmets, this face shield must also withstand a flame resistance test.
+This face shield must also withstand a flame resistance test.
 As with other components, the face shield must be self extinguishing within an allotted time.
 Furthermore, the face shield must not melt down allowing the flame to reach the interior of the helmet.